SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/login.md

 ![Log in Google -screenshot][img8]

 > [!NOTE]
-> If you have problems accessing SuperOffice CRM via your managed single sign-on system, you need to contact **your company's IT support** for help.
+> If you have problems accessing SuperOffice CRM via your managed single sign-on system, you need to contact your company's IT support for help.

 ## <a id="forgot-password" />Forgot your password?

 People often forget their credentials, especially their password.
 Therefore, it might come in handy to know how to change or reset your SuperOffice CRM password.

-Depending on what version of SuperOffice CRM you have – onsite or online – follow the corresponding instructions below to change your password.
+Follow the instructions for your version of SuperOffice to change your password.

 ### Online